Twintop/TwintopInsanityBar/README.md

 Use variables like `$resource`, `$comboPoints`, `$haste`, `$gcd`, and `$inCombatTime` to display live data, or `#casting` to show spell icons.
 Bar text also supports conditional logic with Boolean operators for dynamic displays.

+The bar text editor includes a searchable variable browser with descriptions and icons, allowing you to find and insert variables directly at the cursor position.
+Full undo/redo support is available via standard Ctrl+Z and Ctrl+Shift+Z (or Ctrl+Y) keyboard shortcuts.

 For complete documentation on available variables and advanced formatting, check out the [Bar Text Customization Wiki](https://github.com/Twintop/TwintopInsanityBar/wiki/Bar-Text-Customization).

 ### Import and Export